 Research methods and evidence-based practice

-As you can see NP programs may prepare nurses to pursue careers in clinical settings and leadership capacities whereas DNP programs may prepare nurses to pursue careers in academic, administrative, leadership, and clinical roles.
+NP programs may prepare nurses to pursue careers in clinical settings and leadership capacities.
+Whereas DNP programs may prepare nurses to pursue careers in academic, administrative, leadership, and clinical roles.

 When considering DNP vs. NP, consider this: do you want to emphasize clinical care or research and administration?

 Just as the educational emphases of DNP and NP programs differ, so too do the roles of DNP and NP professionals in the field.

 Nurse Practitioners provide direct medical care by diagnosing, treating, and providing aftercare to patients.
 NPs can also write prescriptions and perform minor medical procedures[vi].

 Professionals with a Doctorate of Nursing Practice may act as NPs, but they also provide leadership in healthcare organizations, guide initiatives, and discover and promote best-practices for providing quality care[vii].They emphasize increasing quality of care through careful, evidence-based research and practice.